ahmed12gh/notes/Medical Drama/Pre Medidical school/Genetices.md

 .
 Ability to produce new structures as a result of sexual reproduction or delivery (Transduction) by viruses.

 ## Allele
 Alternative form of a gene.
 One of the different forms of a gene that can exist at a single ==locus.==. each chromatid of chromosome have one allele of a specific trait that is each chromosome have 2 alleles 1 from each parent.
+In mendalian Genetices ==TT==,==Tt==,==tt==  all represent two alleles.
 ## Genes
-Is a ==sequence== of DNA that has a specific function, e.g.:
+Is a ==sequence== of DNA that has a specific function, e.g:
-1. turning the genetic code to a protein
+- turning the genetic code to a protein
-2. controlling the expression of character
+- controlling the expression of character

 can prove itself through ==contrast== ==alleles==.